-Update June 2013: Following the successful visit of Head Teacher Graham Hardy and Rhys Hancock from Calthorpe Special School, we are establishing a link between Birmingham Special Schools and Special Schools across Jamaica - working with the Special Education Unit in Jamaica.
+Following the successful visit of Head Teacher Graham Hardy and Rhys Hancock from Calthorpe Special School in 2013, we established a link between Birmingham Special Schools and Special Schools across Jamaica - working with the Special Education Unit in Jamaica.

 In 2011 / 12 over 20 Birmingham schools explored developing links with schools in Region 5 in Jamaica and other areas - see below!

 Great speakers and demonstrations with opportuntities to meet creative artistes were appreciated by teachers from Birmingham at the Birmingham Jamaica School Conference held in February 2012 to follow up the Autumn visit from Education Officers and Principal from Region 5 in Jamaica.

 Liz Millman with Nadine Leachman, Director of Education, Jamaican Ministry Region 5, completing the GSP forms to get a successful exchange of Head Teachers and Education Officers in November 2011.